Data privacy

 • Provide POPIA training to your staff

-• Test your incident response capabilities to ensure notification takes place as soon as reasonably possible
+• Test your incident response capabilities to ensure notification takes place as soon as reasonably possible.

 • Develop a detailed remediation roadmap to prioritise and ensure timely compliance